 Schedule 2 deals with the statutory audit.
 I welcome, in the main, the fact that the provision relating to audit exemptions, whereby companies can continue to apply to the District Court, has been amended.
-I was a registered auditor for many years and I have been approached by a number of practitioners have approached me in respect of this matter.
+I was a registered auditor for many years and I have been approached by a number of practitioners in respect of this matter.
 Ireland is the only country in Europe where audit exemption is linked to a late filing date.
 If a person files one day late, he or she loses the audit exemption.
 Many of the small practitioners are no longer statutory auditors.
 They cannot afford to be.
 They have signed off.
 If they miss a filing date by one day, their client loses that exemption and they effectively lose a client.
 There are genuine cases.
 I have already indicated to the Minister and her Department that this might be looked at again at a later date whereby if there are genuine or exceptional cases whereby somebody falls ill or is late by a short period, an exception will be made and he or she will not lose the audit exemption.
 The Minister could examine the possibility of allowing a concession once every five years but, of course, repeat offenders would still lose the audit exemption.

 Having spoken to practitioners, I know that there are genuine cases.
 I am aware of one individual who was under enormous pressure.
 It would not take away from ensuring that people file on time if we were to offer a concession in this regard.
 If an accountant flagged to the Companies Registration Office a week or two weeks in advance that he or she was dealing with a particular situation - it might be necessary to include a criterion in this regard in the Bill - a once-off exception could be made.
 As already stated, this would apply once every five years and if the person involved were to file late on a second occasion, there would be no exception.
 This has significant ramifications for the small practitioner and also for his clients.
 Many of these practitioners are sole traders, in essence, and they operating as limited companies.
 What is involved here gives rise to a huge amount of added costs.
 We must consider not only what we wish to achieve by ensuring that people file on time but also the human aspect.
 I just wanted to put this matter on record.
 It can be dealt with at a later date, perhaps under other companies legislation.